arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How to deal with failover and user sessions?
 * How would you design a decentralized (that is, with no central server) P2P system?
 * Why doesn't CGI scale?
+* How would you defend the design of your systems against Vendor Lock-in?

 ####[[↑]](#toc) <a name='security'>Questions about Security:</a>
 * What's Two Factor Authentication?
 How would you implement it in an existing web application?